Software for Bayesian Statistical Analysis

 For this reason, in this Practical we start by looking at a number of R packages to fit Bayesian statistical models.
 These packages will equip us with tools which can be used to deal with more complex models efficiently, without us having to do a lot of extra coding ourselves.
 Fitting Bayesian models in R will then be much like fitting non-Bayesian models, using model-fitting functions at the command line, and using standard syntax for model specification.

-BayesX and INLA
+BayesX

 BayesX (http://www.bayesx.org/) implements MCMC methods to obtain samples from the joint posterior and is conveniently accessed from R via the package R2BayesX.